SamDeka28/react-cargo/readme.md

 ## Creating a store

-Create a store is as easy as calling a function with some argument.
+Creating a store is as easy as calling a function with some argument.
 Using `createStore`, you can create a `StateInstance`, which takes an object with a key and a default state

 > `key` : should be unique accross the application